-(1) A digital audio workstation (DAW) is an electronic device or computer software application for recording, editing and producing audio files such as songs, musical pieces, human speech or live sound such as Amateur Radio transmissions.
+(1) A digital audio workstation (DAW) is an electronic device or computer software application typically used for recording, editing and producing audio files such as songs, musical pieces, human speech or processing live sound such as Amateur Radio transmissions.
 Regardless of configuration, modern DAWs use effects processors to tailor audio.
 For Amateur Radio, DAWs are primarily used for real-time transmit audio processing purposes.

-How this scheme works
+How the scheme diagramed at left works

 - Digital audio output from the Rode NT-USB microphone is routed to the computer via a type A/B USB cable.
 Note: Type A/B USB cable is a standard issue USB 2.0 cable.
-This is the most common A to B Male/Male type peripheral cable, the kind that's usually used for printers.
+TS-590 is the most common A to B Male/Male type peripheral cable, the kind that's usually used for printers.

 - Digital audio is then processed within the computer by the software based DAW system "Presonus Studio One 3".